Toward Robust GraphRAG: Mitigating Retrieval Drift and Hallucination from Imperfect Knowledge Graphs: Details of Experiments.

-\paragraph{Query-specific offline KG construction.} Given an input query, we first obtain a bounded set of candidate passages $U(q)$ from the retrieval corpus.
-We then use an LLM (GPT-4o-mini~\cite{gpt-4o}) to extract relational tuples $(h,r,t)$ from each passage.
+\paragraph{Offline KG construction.} For KG construction, we follow the query-specific offline construction setting used in HippoRAG2~\cite{hipporag2}.
+Given an input query, we first obtain a bounded candidate passage set $U(q)$ from the retrieval corpus.
+We then use an LLM-based KG builder to extract relational tuples $(h,r,t)$ from the passages in $U(q)$ and construct a query-specific KG.
 Each extracted tuple is attached with provenance pointers to its source passage.
-This KG extraction step is conducted offline as preprocessing.
-We report KG statistics aggregated over the sampled validation instances in Table~\ref{tab:kg_stats}.
-Since KG extraction and indexing are performed in an offline preprocessing regime, this stage is also compatible with compact or distilled backbones for reducing preprocessing and deployment cost~\cite{lmq1,lmq2,lmq3}.
+This KG construction step is conducted offline as preprocessing.
+In the cross-builder evaluation, we keep the construction pipeline and tuple-extraction prompt fixed.

-\paragraph{Retrieval metric.} We pool and deduplicate evidence candidates retrieved across all atomic constraints, rank them by a global score, and compute gold-evidence coverage on the resulting top-$k$ ($k=\{2,5\}$) list under the evidence granularity.
+\paragraph{Retrieval metric.} We compute Recall@5 by projecting retrieved items into a unified evidence list.
+Specifically, we aggregate retrieved evidence from all atomic constraints, deduplicate candidates by passage identifier, and rank them by a global score, where repeated passages take the maximum reranker score across constraints.
+Recall@5 is computed as the fraction of gold evidence passages covered by the top-5 ranked passages, averaged over all queries.

-\paragraph{Hyperparameter details.} Key hyperparameters are selected from predefined candidate sets to optimize performance while balancing efficiency.
-Compact or distilled retrieval/reranking backbones~\cite{lmq4,lmq5} may further reduce deployment overhead under the same retrieval logic.
-Specifically, the number of generated relation variants is fixed to $m\in\{1,2,3,4,5\}$; anchor entities are chosen with top-$E$ where $E\in\{1,2,3,4,5\}$; relation-similarity filtering keeps top-R candidates with R$\in\{6,8,10\}$; the structural candidate pool after contextual reranking uses top-$K_s$ where $K_s\in\{1,3,5,7,9\}$.
-For textual recovery we retrieve top-$K_t'$ passages by constraint--passage similarity where $K_t'\in\{6,8,10\}$ and keep top-$K_t$ passages after cross-encoder reranking where $K_t\in\{1,3,5,7,9\}$; and the sufficiency check is controlled by an $N_{\mathrm{eff}}$ threshold $\gamma\in\{0.5,1.0,1.5,2.0,2.5\}$.
-We report results using the best-performing configuration selected from these candidate sets.
+\paragraph{Hyperparameter details.} Table~\ref{tab:used_hyperparams} summarizes the candidate ranges and the settings used of important hyperparameters in the main experiments.
+We select hyperparameters under an accuracy-efficiency trade-off rather than optimizing QA performance alone.